-The Mead Awards have been generously supported by Scott Mead since 2013.
+The Mead Awards have been generously supported by Scott Mead and The Mead Family Foundation since 2013.
 Scott is a fine art photographer, philanthropist and investor, based in London for over 20 years.

 Careers and Employability manages the awards, as part of its work supporting UAL students and graduates to make a living doing what they love.

-Mead awards aim to help you learn and reflect through the application process.
+The Mead Awards team will help you learn and reflect through the application process.
 We will send a short individual feedback email to all applicants, at each stage.
 This tells you the main points from the shortlisting panel’s discussions.
 We hope you will find this feedback helpful for creating future proposals, pitches and funding applications.

 - Architecture / interiors, spaces, conservation